 Cancer Council Victoria recognises the key role GPs and health professionals play in discussing diet, exercise and lifestyle advice with patients.
 Below are resources we hope will be of use to you, your practice and your patients.

-Talking to patients about weight: Intensive training course
+Talking to patients about health and weight intensive course

 Cancer Council fact sheets